ChrisQGeorge/Full-Stack_Application/README.md

 # Full-Stack Application

 ## Intro
 This is a full-stack application for a website called travlr.
 This project consists of a database, API, a public front end, and a Single Page Application admin dashboard.
-The database was created using MongoDB with a Mongoose go between that would interact with the database and the API.
-The public facing site and the API were created using Angular using an MVC architecture.
+The database was created using MongoDB with a Mongoose go-between to interact with the database and the API.
+The public-facing site and the API were created using Angular using an MVC architecture.
 The admin dashboard was created using Express and has all CRUD interactions with the database.
-Admins are able to create, read, update, and delete trip entries into the database.
-More in depth information can be found in the Software Design Document linked below.
+Admins can create, read, update, and delete trip entries into the database.
+More in-depth information can be found in the Software Design Document linked below.

 Software Design Document: <a href="https://github.com/flywheel11/Full-Stack_Application/raw/main/CS%20465%20Software%20Design%20Document.docx">Link</a>